masp2004/advancedpythonprogramming/README.md

 - Streams and File Access
 - Parallel Programming

-Additionally it contains some images for illustration and some normal python script files, in case the ipynb-functionality was sufficient (i.e. when talking about test-driven-development and multiprocessing).
+Additionally it contains some images for illustration and some normal python script files, in case the ipynb-functionalities weren't sufficient (i.e. when talking about test-driven-development and multiprocessing).
+Feel free to use/copy them.